AquaPulse Chemicals is on a Mission to Transform Food Safety

-Combining scientific research and technology in collaboration with growers and processors, AquaPulse Chemicals is on a mission to transform food safety.
+Combining scientific research and technology in collaboration with growers and processors, AquaPulse Chemicals helps the industry deliver better food experiences.

 The U.S. Food & Drug Administration estimates that there are about 48 million cases of foodborne illness each year.
 This equates to one in six Americans becoming sick from contaminated food.
 Recognizing foodborne pathogens pose one of the greatest threats to the food supply, a group of scientists re-invented AquaPulse Chemicals three years ago with the goal of making food safer, more abundant and nutritious.

 “The entire food industry faces challenges with food sustainability including foodborne pathogens and outbreaks of salmonella and E. coli,” Vice President Jim Byron says.
 “Consumers can become overwhelmed by news about food safety and may simply ignore the subject entirely.
 Or worse, consumers stop buying some foods because they don’t understand what is safe and what isn’t safe to eat.
 What the food industry wants is the approach we take, which is bringing scientific data and technology in collaboration with growers and processors to make food safer.”

 Based in Oxnard, Calif., AquaPulse Chemicals provides a full-service program.
 This includes expertise, written recommendations, validated equipment, chemicals, service and documentation with continuous monitoring, control, data recording and reporting, field service and calibration of systems that use its chemicals.
 Three years ago, California Miles Chemical Company acquired AquaPulse Chemicals to expand its portfolio of solutions working to solve challenges in food production.

 “AquaPulse Chemicals has been spending money to accumulate ‘real world’ data that creates understanding and supports good decisions, ensuring food safety,” President Don Osborne says.
 “We have invested with the growers, and for the growers, all for the end-consumers.”